jneb802/valheim_GPT_Localization/README.md

 ## Valheim GPT Localization Script

-This repository contains a Python script to generate localizations using GPT.
+This repository contains a quick and easy Python script to generate localizations using GPT.
 The output is a folder of JSON files that are compatible with both Jotunn and Blaxxun-boop's LocalizationManager.
 The script uses the gpt-3.5-turbo-1106 GPT model.

 ## Requirements and dependencies
 1. Python >=3.7.1